Chandannagar: Early years and rivalry with the British

+In 1755, Pierre Renault was appointed as the governor of the city.Renault's official reports and letters to patrons and friends serve as important sources of information regarding the city.
 In 1756 war broke out between France and Great Britain, and Colonel Robert Clive of the British East India Company and Admiral Charles Watson of the British Navy bombarded and captured Chandannagar on 23 March 1757.
 The town's fortifications and many houses were demolished thereafter, and Chandannagar's importance as a commercial center was eclipsed by that of Calcutta situated down river.
-Chandannagore was restored to the French in 1763, but retaken by the British in 1794 in the Napoleonic Wars.
+Chandannagore was restored to the French in 1763 and Renault was reinstated, but retaken by the British in 1794 in the Napoleonic Wars.
 The city was returned to France in 1816, along with a 3 sqmi enclave of surrounding territory.
 It was governed as part of French India until 1950, under the political control of the governor-general in Pondicherry.
 By 1900 the town's former commercial importance was gone, and it was little more than a quiet suburb of Calcutta, with a population of 25,000 (1901).
 But it was noted for its clean wide thoroughfares, with many elegant residences along the riverbank.